Crew

 “The rainbow, adopted from the Biblical story of the Flood, symbolizes the promise that is offered to man.
 It embraces man and extends to the tree and hydrogen atom, emphasizing man’s pivotal role in the conciliation of technology with nature by a humanistic application of our scientific knowledge.”

-— From the Skylab Expedition 3 astronauts’ calling card
+— From the Skylab crew 3 astronauts’ calling card

 The artwork is very nicely put together, and Matelski obviously takes into account the limitations of the silk screen process used to fabricate the beta cloth patches.
 Matelski also did the artwork for the Apollo 16 patch.